-The Client Access Server (CAS) role provides client protocols, SMTP, and unified messaging support.
+The Client Access Server (CAS) role which is no longer a separate entity and is automatically installed with the Mailbox Server role still provides client protocols and unified messaging support.
 The Mailbox Server (MBX) role provides all of the data processing services.
-Lenovo recommends that these roles are combined into a multi-role server.
+All external mail through SMTP is now handled via a separately installed Edge Transport Server, which usually resides within the perimeter network.